Written by Sneha Patwari, Corporate Secretary Lead

 Key Takeaways

-If you want a Certificate of Incorporation, you have to purchase it separately from ACRA via BizFile+.
-It’s an optional document, not included by default.
+If you want a Certificate of Incorporation, you have to purchase it separately from ACRA via BizFile.
+It is an optional document, not included by default.

-In Singapore, a company comes into legal existence upon registration, and the Certificate of Incorporation (COI) is the official proof issued by the Accounting and Corporate Regulatory Authority (ACRA).
-Many banks, investors, and government agencies will often request it to verify your company’s status and relying only on the free e-notification, which is a notification sent when your company registration is approved, may not be enough for onboarding or due diligence.
+In Singapore, a company comes into legal existence upon registration, and the Certificate of Incorporation is the official proof issued by ACRA.
+Many banks, investors, and government agencies request it to verify your company's status.
+Relying only on the free e-notification, which is sent when your company registration is approved, may not be enough for onboarding or due diligence.

 In this guide, we'll explain: